 - Tone your body and make it flexible.

-- Reduce the heavy postnatal depression with a healthy mind.
+- Reduce the postpartum blues with a healthy mind.

-Your body is still raw, recovering from the stretching and pushing of child birth.
-The postnatal exercises are safe for both vaginal and cesarean childbirths.
-There are three types of postnatal exercises that you can gently start off with:
+Your body is still raw, recovering from the stretching and pushing of childbirth.
+The postnatal care exercises are safe for both vaginal and cesarean childbirth.
+There are three types of postnatal exercises that you can gently start with (2):

-Your doctor will suggest you to start off with light lower belly exercises that do not put extra stress on your abdomen.
+Your doctor will suggest beginning with light lower belly exercises that do not put extra stress on your abdomen.